UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 ## Definitions

-### Precomposition of short maps by the natural inclusion of pseudometric spaces into their Cauchy pseudocompletions
+### Precomposition of short maps by the unit map of Cauchy pseudocompletions

 ```agda
 module _